fiduswriter/fiduswriter-citation-api-import/README.rst

  1. Clone the plugin folder from here to in a directory in your system

- 2.link the app folder of the plugin directly into the main fiduswriter installation.
+ 2. Link the app folder of the plugin directly into the main fiduswriter installation.
 The pluginfolder is for example "fiduswriter/citation-api-import" for this plugin.
 (Using "ln" command in ubuntu)

  3. By each change of the plugin by extension perform a "manage.py transpile" to take the java script code changes in effect.